-U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES ADMINISTRATION FOR CHILDREN AND FAMILIES ADMINISTRATION FOR CHILDREN AND FAMILIES LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY Section 8: Agency Designation, 2605(b)(6) - Assurance 6 (Required for state grantees and the Commonwealth of Puerto Rico) ees and the 8.1 How would you categorize the primary responsibility of your State agency?
-Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency K Welfare Agency Other - Describe: Alternat e Outreach and Intake, 2605(b)(15) - Assurance 15 If you selected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable.
-8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE?
-The Depa clients to paper apj 8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE?
-The Department for Children & Families' "Economic Services Division" is responsible, state-wide for: SNAP, TANF and LIHEAP.
+Section 8: Agency Designation, 2605(b)(6) - Assurance 6 (Required for state grantees and the Commonwealth of Puerto Rico) 8.1 How would you categorize the primary responsibility of your State agency?
+Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency Welfare Agency Other - Describe: Alternat e Outreach and Intake, 2605(b)(15) - Assurance 15 If vou se lected "Welfare Agency" in question 8.1, you mu st complete questions 8.2.
+8.3, and 8.4, as applicable. do you provide alternate outreach and intake for The Department for Children & Families' "Economic Services Division" is responsible, state-wide for: SNAP, TANF and LIHEAP.
 A single coordinated application allows clients to apply for any benefits they require.
 Eligibility is coordinated so that all programs are reviewed at the same time once a year.
 Clients may apply with a traditional paper application or apply on-line.
-Confidential benefit information is available to clients at 12 district offices, on-line (password protected) and by phone (password protected) through the ESD Benefits Service Center. nay apply with a traditional do you provide alternate outreach and intake for COOLING ASSISTANCE 3?
+Confidential benefit information is available to clients at 12 district offices, on-line (password protected) and by phone (password protected) through the ESD Benefits Service Center.
+8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE ?
 Vermont does not operate an established "cooling assistance" ' component.
-Crisis As "Office o 8.4 How do you provide alternate outreach and intake for CRISIS ASSISTANCE?
+8.4 How do you provide alternate outreach and intake for r CRISIS ASSISTANCE?
 Crisis Assistance Component is administered by the five community action agencies (CAPs) under annual grant agreements managed by Economic Services Division's "Office of Fuel & Utility Programs."
 The CAPs along with ESD and the F&U Office each perform outreach activities.
 ONLY the CAPs do crisis assistance intakes.
-When a client seeks a crisis assistance grant and has not received their seasonal fuel gran, the CAP worker will request that an ESD worker expedite that client's seasonal fuel grant to alleviate the crisis.
-S LIHEAP Component Administration.
-Heating Cooling Crisis Weatherization .5a Who determines client eligibility?
-State Welfare Agency Non-Applicable Community Action Non-Applicable Weatherization Non-Applicable o processes benefit payments to gas and electric State Welfare Agency Non-Applicable Agencies Community Action Agencies processes benefit payments to bulk fuel State Welfare Agency Non-Applicable Community Action Agencies o performs installation of weatherization Non-Applicable If any of your LIHEAP components are not centrally-administered by a state agency, you must complete questions 8.6, 8.7, 8.8, and, if applicable, 8.9.
+When a client seeks a crisis assistance grant and has not received their seasonal fuel grant, the CAP worker will request that an ESD worker expedite that client's seasonal fuel grant to alleviate the crisis.
+8.5 LIHI EAP Component Administration.
+Heating Cooling Crisis Weatherization 8.5a Wh o determines client eligibility?
+State Welfare Agency Non-Applicable Community Action Agencies Community Action Agencies 8.5b Wh vendors o processes benefit payments to gas and electric State Welfare Agency Non-Applicable Community Action Agencies 8.5c who vendors c who processes benefit payments to bulk fuel dors?
+State Welfare Agency Non-Applicable Community Action Agencies